ihza6661/r-tech-pontianak-landing/docs/pitch/ROLEPLAY_QA.md

 - Listen more than talk
 - Show, don't tell
 - Focus on value, not price
-- Always tie back to free trial (remove risk)
+- Always tie back to pilot program (remove risk)

 **Good luck!
 You got this!** 💪